Tiendil/tiendil-org-content/content/posts/2024-030-prompt-engineering-building-prompts-from-business-cases/en.md

 5. Here's the tag format.
 6. Here's a reminder and motivation.

-/// details | The latest version of the prompt
+/// details | The old version of the prompt

 ```
 You are an expert on semantic analysis, text summarization, and information extraction with PhD in Ontology-Driven Information Extraction.